strawberry-graphql/strawberry/docs/general/mutations.md

 }
 ```

-For more details, see [Namespaces for serial mutations](https://www.apollographql.com/docs/technotes/TN0012-namespacing-by-separation-of-concern/#namespaces-for-serial-mutations) and [Interactive Guide to GraphQL Queries: Aliases and Variables](https://rapidapi.com/guides/graphql-aliases-variables).
+For more details, see [Apollo's guide on Namespaces for serial mutations](https://www.apollographql.com/docs/technotes/TN0012-namespacing-by-separation-of-concern/#namespaces-for-serial-mutations) and [Rapid API's Interactive Guide to GraphQL Queries: Aliases and Variables](https://rapidapi.com/guides/graphql-aliases-variables).
 </Note>